paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 Section 223(d) of the Protecting Access to Medicare Act of 2014, referred to in subsec. (d)(2), is section 223(d) of Pub.
 L. 113–93, which is set out as a note under [section 1396a of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1396a&num=0&edition=prelim), The Public Health and Welfare.

 #### Short Title
-For short title ofPub.
+For short title of Pub.
 L. 116–281, which enacted this subchapter, as the “Crisis Stabilization and Community Reentry Act of 2020”, see section 1 of Pub.
 L. 116–281, set out as a Short Title of 2020 Amendment note under [section 10101 of this title](./chapter-101-justice-system-improvement.md#section-10101).

 <a id="section-10752"></a>